-

 Module abstract

-As an electrical engineer, you are increasingly likely to be dealing with renewable energy systems as part of your career, since they are making an important and growing contribution to the world’s energy supply, especially in relation to the issues of energy security and climate change.
-Distributed energy systems (including distributed generation and energy storage) are expected to play a strong role in the future smart energy system (especially in multi-vector energy systems).
+As an electrical engineer, you are likely to be dealing with renewable energy systems as part of your career, since they are making an important and growing contribution to the world’s energy supply, especially in terms of energy security and climate change.
+Distributed energy systems (including distributed generation and energy storage) are expected to play a pivotal role in the future smart energy systems (particularly in multi-vector energy systems).
 In this module, you will learn about the technical principles and operational impacts of the major renewable energy technologies used to produce electricity, through a combination of lectures and group seminars.
-The module links to ongoing research within the University and elsewhere, to ensure that you are able consider the development of the technologies as well as their current status and understand the techniques by which renewable energy technologies are measured and assessed.
-This module provides you with underpinning knowledge that you can build upon throughout your career in electrical engineering.
-This module builds on the fundamentals of smart energy to focus on active energy demand technologies in the active distribution networks, the potential for flexibility in their operation, and renewable energy technologies.
+The module links to the ongoing research within the University and wider academic and industrial communities, to ensure that you can consider the current status and further development of renewable energy technologies and understand the techniques by which they are measured and assessed.
+The module provides you an opportunity to gain underpinning knowledge you can build upon throughout your future career in electrical engineering.
+The module builds on the fundamentals of smart energy focusing on active energy demands in distribution networks, the potential for their operational flexibility, and applications of renewable energy technologies.

 Course info